novalagung/howto/docs/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 ---
-title: How to Setup Serverless Ebook using Gitbook CLI, Github Pages, Github Actions CI/CD, and Calibre
+title: How to Setup Serverless Ebook using Gitbook CLI (Honkit), Github Pages, Github Actions CI/CD, and Calibre
-sidebar_label: Setup Serverless Ebook/Webbook using Gitbook CLI, Github Pages, Github Actions CI/CD, and Calibre
+sidebar_label: Setup Serverless Ebook/Webbook using Gitbook CLI (Honkit), Github Pages, Github Actions CI/CD, and Calibre
-description: How to Setup Serverless Ebook using Gitbook CLI, Github Pages, Github Actions CI/CD, and Calibre
+description: How to Setup Serverless Ebook using Gitbook CLI (Honkit), Github Pages, Github Actions CI/CD, and Calibre
-keywords: [serverless, ebook, github, pipeline, calibre]
+keywords: [serverless, ebook, github, pipeline, calibre, gitbook, honkit]
 displayed_sidebar: "manualSidebar"
 ---

 In this tutorial we are going to create an ebook instance using Github, then publish it to the Github pages in an automated manner (on every push to upstream) managed by Github Actions, and it will not deploy only the web version, but the ebook files as wall (in `.pdf`, `.epub`, and `.mobi` format).

-> The very example of this tutorial is ... this website 😊 https://devops.novalagung.com/en/
+> One of our programming websites/ebooks was developed using this approach, https://dasarpemrogramangolang.novalagung.com/

-For every incoming push to the upstream, Github Actions (CI/CD) will trigger certain processes (like compiling and generating the ebook), then the result will be pushed to the `gh-pages` branch, make it publicly accessible.
+For every incoming push to the upstream, GitHub Actions (CI/CD) will trigger certain processes (like compiling and generating the ebook), then the result will be pushed to the `gh-pages` branch, making it publicly accessible.

 ## 1. Prerequisites

 ### 1.1.
-Gitbook CLI
+Gitbook CLI / Honkit

-Install gitbook CLI (if you haven't).
-Do follow the guide on https://github.com/GitbookIO/gitbook-cli.
+Install Honkit (the updated version of Gitbook CLI).
+The guide is available here https://github.com/honkit/honkit/.

 ### 1.2.
 Github account

-Ensure you have a Github account.
+Ensure you have a GitHub account.

 ### 1.3.
 Git client

-Ensure you have Git client installed in your local machine.
+Ensure you have Git client installed on your local machine.

 ## 2. Guide

 ### 2.1.
-Create a Github repo
+Create a GitHub repo

 First, create a new repo in your Github account, it can be a private one or public, doesn't matter.
 Just for the sake of this tutorial, I am going to pick `softwareengineering` as the repo name.